r1sc/agi.js/README.md

 The resource manager is mostly complete, save for a few assets that hasn't been taken into consideration yet (sounds, dictionary etc.).

+The interpreter works in cycles, best described in the documentation above.
+Every cycle the interpreter executes logic script 0 and any referenced logic scripts.
+The script itself may execture commands on the interpreter that updates game objects and draws them to both a visual frame buffer and a priority buffer.
+The visual buffer is at the end of the cycle blitted to a canvas.

 The logic parser seems to be working well acording to my tests.
 The system mainly needs work on the interpreter; the main issue being that some details are missing from the specs defined above and need slight reverse engineering.